Spectroscopy of hot-electron pair emission from a driven quantum dot: Master equation for effective dot model

 We start the dynamics \eq{eq_master} from double occupation, \mbox{$\bra{\text{d}}\rho(t = 0)\ket{\text{d}} = 1$} with \mbox{$\ket{\text{d}} = \dDagR\dDagL\ket{0}$} created from the dot vacuum $\ket{0}$, and an initial dot potential \mbox{$\epsilon(t = 0) = \epso - A$}, sufficiently below the energy where the exit barrier becomes opaque to keep the electrons stable in the dot, \mbox{$2(\epso - A)+U\ll V_0$}.
 The driven transition energies $E_{ij}$ eventually reach the opaque-barrier interval $\Gamma_\ell(E > V_0) > 0$ causing a particle to be emitted.
 The resulting particle current $\IN(t)$ is a measure for the emission probability at time $t$, and the ratio \mbox{$\Emit(t) = \IE(t)/\IN(t)$} is associated to the energy emitted per particle.
 We combine the above quantities to define the time- and energy-resolved emission distribution

 Unlike experimental data in, e.g.,~\cite{Fletcher2013Nov,Fletcher2019Nov,Fletcher2022Oct} or the two-particle spectral density \eq{eq_dos}, this distribution is sharp in $E$ because the energy $\Emit(t)$ per emitted particle is already defined in terms of both classical and quantum averaging.
 The observed energy spread in experiments~\cite{Waldie2015Sep,Fletcher2019Nov,Fletcher2022Oct} is considered to stem to a large extent from the noise and timing jitter of pump and detector drive signals, obscuring the quantum uncertainty.
 The reconstructed Wigner distribution \cite{Fletcher2019Nov} is likely of mixed states, in other words, a classical ensemble of different emitted states, rather than of a pure state.
-Our simplified, low-energy model in \Eq{eq_dist_approx} captures how an uncertainty in emission time results in a classical uncertainty in emission energy; quantum mechanical energy smearing can instead be obtained from the full two-particle treatment previously described in \Sec{sec_two_particle}.
+Our simplified, low-energy model in \Eq{eq_dist_approx} captures how an uncertainty in emission time results in a classical uncertainty in emission energy; quantum mechanical energy smearing is hence not at the focus of the present paper, but could instead potentially be obtained from the full two-particle approach previously described in Sec.~\ref{sec_twoparticle_theory}.

 We consider a central question to be how the two emitted particles differ in the distribution $\phi(t,E)$ ---and in particular in their average emission times and energies--- as a function of the system- and driving-parameters, with special focus on the potential ramp speed $\partial_t\epsilon(t)$.
 Assuming two particles released within two separated time intervals, as sketched in \FigPart{fig_setting_0d}{b}, with the first transition from double to single occupied dot and the second from single occupied to empty dot indicated by $x \in\cbrack{1,2}$, we obtain these averages by integrating over $\phi(t,E)$: